healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `http://localhost:8000`

 The base URL of this Healthchecks instance.
 Healthchecks uses `SITE_ROOT` whenever it needs to construct absolute URLs.
+Healthchecks also uses `SITE_ROOT` to set several other settings, detailed below.

+If the [ALLOWED_HOSTS](#ALLOWED_HOSTS) setting is not set, Healthchecks automatically populates it with the domain part of `SITE_ROOT`.
+Under typical scenarios you can use the automatically populated value and do not need to set `ALLOWED_HOSTS` yourself.

-If the SITE_ROOT contains a path (for example, <code>http://localhost:8000<b>/prefix</b></code>), then Healthchecks will automatically set the following additional Django settings:
+If the SITE_ROOT contains a path (for example, <code>http://localhost:8000<b>/prefix</b></code>), then Healthchecks automatically sets the following additional Django settings:

 * <code>LOGIN_URL=<b>/prefix</b>/accounts/login/</code>.
 Required
 for correct redirection to a log-in page when an unauthenticated user requests a